caleb/ultima1_save_editor/README.md

 I recently purchased the Ultima series from [gog](http://gog.com) and decided to play them from the beginning.

 Ultima 1 is... different.
-You constantly need to grind for health and afer getting lost on level 5 of a dungeon and losing 5000 health and dying, I decided that rather than grind again to beef up, I would edit the game's save files.
+You constantly need to grind for health and after getting lost on level 5 of a dungeon and losing 5000 health and dying, I decided that rather than grind again to beef up, I would edit the game's save files.